foglalt/mikigames/README.md

 Currently, the app uses **localStorage** for data storage, which means:
 - User data persists on each device
-- Admin can only see visits from the same device
+- Admin can only see collections from the same device

 For cross-device tracking, you would need to integrate with a backend service like Firebase Realtime Database (the structure is already prepared in `firebase.js`).